MasterScott/EZCombo.py/README.md

 Step 2) Create a file named __init__.py inside of the Lib Folder

-Step 3) Put EzComboLib.py inside of the Lib folder.
+Step 3) Put EzCombo.py inside of the Lib folder.

-Step 4) import to your python script using from lib import EzComboLib
+Step 4) import to your python script using from lib import EzCombo

 Expanded Documentation: